AbdelrhmanIbrahim/Little_Lelouch_01/readme.txt

   a) "startpos moves" + "chessmovenotation" to make your move in the start of the game
   b) "moves" + "chessmovenotation" to make your move through the game
 3) "go" to make lelouch make its move

+//TODO
+Fix refactoring bugs : king attacks calc is not right and there's sth wrong in cap moves generation that makes it crash.